scionproto/scion/doc/BeaconService.md

 #### PCB Propagator

-*(uses: BeaconStore.BeaconsToPropagate, Interfaces.All).*
+*(uses: `BeaconStore.BeaconsToPropagate`, `Interfaces.All`).*

 This periodic task propagates the PCBs provided by the beacon store.
-The periodic task has an interval that is less than the PropagateTime.
+The periodic task has an interval that is less than the `PropagateTime`.
-Beacons are propagated on all interfaces that do not have a propagation in the last PropagateTime.
+Beacons are propagated on all interfaces that do not have a propagation in the last `PropagateTime`.
 This ensures that beacons are propagated quickly after a stale period.

-Non-Core BSes
+##### Non-core BSes

-1. Get beacons to propagate from beacon store
+1. Get beacons to propagate from beacon store.
 1. For each PCB and non-revoked child interface:
-    1. Copy the PCB
+    1. Copy the PCB.
     1. Add AS entry for the current AS with the appropriate external interface.
-    1. Sign the new PCB
+    1. Sign the new PCB.
     1. Anycast the new PCB to a BS in the child AS.

-Core BSes
+##### Core BSes

 1. Get core beacons to propagate from beacon store and propagate to neighboring core ASes. (similar to step 2. above)

 #### PCB Initiator

-*(uses: Interfaces.All).*
+*(uses: `Interfaces.All`).*

 Core BSes originate new beacons to child and neighboring core ASes.
-The periodic task has an interval that is less than the OriginateTime.
+The periodic task has an interval that is less than the `OriginateTime`.
-Beacons are originated on all interfaces that do not have a origination in the last OriginateTime.
+Beacons are originated on all interfaces that do not have an origination in the last `OriginateTime`.

-1. Create a new PCB using the local IA and the current timestamp
+1. Create a new PCB using the local IA and the current timestamp.
 1. Propagate the PCB on all core and child interfaces.

 #### Segment Registration

-*(uses: BeaconStore.SegmentsToRegister).*
+*(uses: `BeaconStore.SegmentsToRegister`).*

-This periodic task registers the best PCB as path segments with the appropriate PS.
-Note that once we have app level acks in place, segment registration should use them and retry registering the segments until it an ack is received (or a specified timeout is hit).
-Similar to beacon propagation, the interval is less than RegisterTime.
-Whenever no path has been registered in the last RegisterTime, paths are registered immediately.
+This periodic task registers the best PCBs as path segments with the appropriate PS.
+Note that once we have app-level acks in place, segment registration should use them and retry registering the segments until it an ack is received (or a specified timeout is hit).
+Similar to beacon propagation, the interval is less than `RegisterTime`.
+Whenever no path has been registered in the last `RegisterTime`, paths are registered immediately.
 This ensures that segments are registered quickly after a stale period.

-Non-Core BSes
+##### Non-core BSes

 1. Get PCBs for up and down direction from the beacon store.
 1. Remove non signed fields to create a path segment.